 It’s recommended not to pre-stuff the turkey and leave it in the refrigerator overnight.
 This can create the perfect environment for bacteria to grow.
 Stuff the turkey just before cooking for the best results.

-See also How to cook jack daniels pulled pork
+See also How long to cook oatmeal in rice cooker

 5. Consider alternative stuffing options